rgeraldes24/solc/docs/installing-hyperion.rst

     sudo snap install solc

-If you want to help testing the latest development version of Solidity with the most recent changes, please use the following:
+If you want to help testing the latest development version of Hyperion with the most recent changes, please use the following:

 .. code-block:: bash